PatrikHlobil/Pandas-Bokeh/README.md

 * Added <tile_attribution> & <tile_alpha> parameter for background tiles of geoplots
 * Support for xlim & ylim in WGS84 (Latitude/Longitude) for geoplots
 * Greatly Improved performance for Polygon Geoplots

+## 0.1.1

+* Refactoring of mapplot API (calls GeoPandas API of Pandas Bokeh), such that all options of GeoPandas.GeoDataFrame.plot_bokeh are available.
+* Allow passing a Pandas_Bokeh figure to overlay geoplots (not fully supported for category/dropdown/slider yet)
+* Bug Fix for new **Pandas 0.24** release
+* Implementation of first tests